-A. Means being compassionate and forgiving towards those who don’t deserve it like God did, (Romans 5:8) B. Jesus taught mercifulness is not an emotion of the heart, but a lifestyle with a hefty price, (Matthew 5:38-40) C. We don’t have God’s permission to judge others, without inviting God’s judgment upon ourselves because we are sinners saved by his mercy, (Matthew 18:21-35)
+A. Means being compassionate and forgiving towards those who don’t deserve it as God did, (Romans 5:8) B. Jesus taught mercifulness is not an emotion of the heart, but a lifestyle with a hefty price, (Matthew 5:38-40) C. We don’t have God’s permission to judge others, without inviting God’s judgment upon ourselves because we are sinners saved by his mercy, (Matthew 18:21-35)

-Implications: God will bless us with his mercy if we obey his will.
+Implications: God will bless us with His mercy if we obey his will.
 His will is that we forgive and show compassion to people who offend us.

 2. Maintain a Pure Heart

 “Blessed are the pure in heart, for they will see God.”
 (Matthew 5:8)

 A. Jesus is referring to those who not only profess to believe in God but worship him in sincerity and truth, (John 1:47) B. One doesn’t have to die to see God when if he has an intimate relationship with God.
 Jesus is saying purity is foundational to that intimacy, (James 4:8) C. Such purity does not arise from the perfection of our will, but from the reception of God’s grace, (Isaiah 6:7)

 Implications: Mere religion and outward rituals cannot connect us to God because he looks at the heart.

 “Blessed are the peacemakers, for they will be called the children of God.”
 (Matthew 5:9)